hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

      SCALES: VAR{Abs2(p[2]+p[3])}

-  Renormalization and factorization scales can be chosen differently.
+  Renormalisation and factorisation scales can be chosen differently.
   For example in Drell-Yan + jet production one could set

   .. code-block:: yaml